jbjbjb1/AussieMeatCooker/Readme.md

 * Sensors arrived, did calibration and calculated Steinhart-Hart model coefficients
 * Arduino screen working (I2C to the 1602 LCD) and showing temperatures
 * Got code working, used potentiometer to simulate different temperatures (as resistances)

+## Backend steps
+* cmd -> monitor to see what port
+* pio: upload system image
+* pio: upload and monitor